solidfire/solidfire-cli/README.md

 Below.
 Other times, the parameters are simple enough that the user can construct the json himself.
 There is an example of how to do this below.

-* Node SetConfig
+### Node SetConfig ###
- * First, we get the existing network config.
+First, we get the existing network config.

     $returnValue = sfcli -c 0 -j Node GetConfig | ConvertFrom-Json

- * Next, we extract the network part of the config and escape the '"'s.
+Next, we extract the network part of the config and escape the '"'s.

     $config = $returnValue.config | ConvertTo-Json
     $escaped = $config.replace('"', '\"')
     # HERE IS WHERE WE'D MAKE ANY CHANGES

-  * And here, we feed it back in.
+And here, we feed it back in.

     sfcli -c 0 -j Node SetNetworkConfig --config $escaped

-2. Node SetNetworkConfig
+### Node SetNetworkConfig ###
-Example:
 First, we get the existing network config.

     $returnValue = sfcli -c 0 -j Node GetNetworkConfig | ConvertFrom-Json

 Next, we extract the network part of the config and escape the '"'s.

     $network = $returnValue.network | ConvertTo-Json
     $escaped = $network.replace('"', '\"')
     # HERE IS WHERE WE'D MAKE ANY CHANGES

 And here, we feed it back in.

     sfcli -c 0 -j Node SetNetworkConfig --network $escaped

-3. Volume CloneMultiple
+### Volume CloneMultiple ###
-Example:
 First, we go to the help guide and find our non-standard parameter, "volumes".
 Next, we copy and paste the example into the command and modify it with our desired values.

     sfcli --mvip 10.117.61.44 -p --username admin --password admin Volume CloneMultiple --volumes '[{\"volume_id\": 1979},{\"volume_id\": 1980}]'

-4. SFApi Invoke
+### SFApi Invoke ###
-Example:

     $account = sfcli -c 0 SFApi Invoke --method GetAccountByID --parameters '{\"accountID\":94}'